GuroGuru/GuroGuru/README.md

-### Vinícius Viana
+### Vinícius Viana :octocat:

 ---

-:octocat: Welcome to my GitHub page!
+Welcome to my GitHub page!

-:floppy_disk: I've been working mostly with .NET applications and web development, as well as scraping for a brief period.
+I've been working mostly with .NET applications and web development, as well as scraping for a brief period.

-:space_invader: Recently interested in game development and graphics programming.
+Recently interested in game development and graphics programming. :space_invader: :space_invader: :space_invader:

 Please feel free to explore and check what I've been up to!